ra1u/redis-dart/README.md

     });

-Take note here, that Future returned by `trans.send_object()` is executed after `.exec()` so make sure you dont try to call `.exec()` inside of such Future, beacause command will never complete.
+Take note here, that Future returned by `trans.send_object()` is executed after `.exec()` so make sure you dont try to call `.exec()` inside of such Future, because command will never complete.

 ## Unicode

 By default UTF8 encoding/decoding for string is used.
-Each string is coverted in binary array using UTF8 encoding.
+Each string is converted in binary array using UTF8 encoding.
 This makes ascii string compatible in both direction.

 ## [PubSub](http://redis.io/topics/pubsub)

-PubSub is helper for dispatching recevied messages.
+PubSub is helper for dispatching received messages.
 First, create new `PubSubCommand` from existing `Command`

     PubSubCommand pubsub=new PubSubCommand(command);